TheHorusHawk/Website-theme/README.md

-####Pelican theme for my Website
+### Pelican theme for my Website

-A modified version of the pelican theme notmyidea. [link](https://github.com/getpelican/pelican/tree/master/pelican/themes/notmyidea)
+A modified version of the pelican theme [notmyidea](https://github.com/getpelican/pelican/tree/master/pelican/themes/notmyidea).

 It's very much geared for my personal needs.
 For example of use, see my website theHorusHawk.github.io.

 Main changes:
--Commented out author and date-modified from article_infos -Added support for comments with utterances
+- Commented out author and date-modified from article_infos
+- Added support for comments with utterances
--Added some padding around article_infos
+- Added some padding around article_infos
--Added custom page for about me, without comments -changed the title for pages, to include a smaller sitename before the page title (articles remain the same)
+- Added custom page for about me, without comments
+- changed the title for pages, to include a smaller sitename before the page title (articles remain the same)

 Should you wish to use it, know it expects these variables on your config file